-Convey-All® products are built by Meridian Manufacturing Inc. The equipment we design and manufacture meet the exacting standards of the agriculture industry.
+Convey-AllTM is a member of the Meridian Manufacturing Inc. family.
+The equipment we design and manufacture meet the exacting standards of the agricultural industry.

-Keep this manual for future reference.
-Call your dealer, distributor or Meridian if you need assistance, information, additional/replacement copies, or a digital copy of this document.
+Keep this manual handy for frequent reference and pass it on to new operators or owners.
+Call your dealer, distributor or Meridian Manufacturing Inc., if you need assistance, information, additional/replacement copies, or a digital copy of this document.

 Information provided herein is of a descriptive nature.
-Meridian Manufacturing Inc. reserves the right to modify the machinery design and specifications without any preliminary notice.
+Meridian Manufacturing Inc. reserves the right to modify the machinery design and specifications provided herein without any preliminary notice.